Explore this course:

 Teaches on: PG Cert/Diploma/MSc Speech Difficulties; PG Cert/Diploma/MSc Language and Communication in Children

-Please note that this course does not lead to a professional qualification to practise as a speech and language therapist.
+This course does not lead to a professional qualification that would allow you to practise as a speech and language therapist.

-At least a 2:1 degree in a relevant discipline such as speech and language therapy/pathology, linguistics, education, psychology or computer sciences.
+Minimum 2:1 undergraduate honours degree in a relevant discipline such as speech and language therapy/pathology, linguistics, education or psychology.

 Overall IELTS score of 7.0 with a minimum of 6.5 in each component, or equivalent.